kkvu/vugaribaywedding/README.md

 ![Demo](assets/hidden/demo.gif)

-**Disclaimer**: Please be aware, that I (or the dependencies) might have missed something, so do not assume this to be bullet proof.
+**Disclaimer**: Please be aware, that I (or the dependenciesmight have missed something, so do not assume this to be bullet proof.
 Do not share bank information or similar this way.

 ## Usage